 The fellowship directors review completed applications.
 Selected candidates will then be invited to interview.

+To help preserve and improve the health of our patients, their families and our employees, The Children’s Hospital of Philadelphia has a tobacco-free hiring policy.
+This policy applies to all candidates for employment (other than those with regularly scheduled hours in New Jersey) for all positions, including those covered by the Collective Bargaining Agreement.
 Job applicants who apply after July 1, 2014 will be expected to sign an attestation stating they’ve been free of nicotine or tobacco products in any form for the prior thirty (30) days.
 They will also undergo a cotinine test as a part of the Occupational Health pre-placement drug screen administered after the offer of employment has been accepted but before the first day of hire.

 Exemptions: Attending physicians (excluding CHOP physicians in the Care Network), psychologists, principal investigators and/or Penn-based faculty are exempt from this process to better align with our colleagues at the University of Pennsylvania Perelman School of Medicine.

 We offer a 4-year combined internal medicine and pediatrics (med/peds) fellowship program with our neighboring institution, the University of Pennsylvania.
 The med/peds fellow will spend their first year as a clinical adult Nephrology fellow at the University of Pennsylvania, their second year as a clinical pediatric Nephrology fellow at CHOP, and their third and fourth year focused on research with some continued clinical responsibilities in both adult and pediatric Nephrology.
 All four years will be supervised under both the CHOP and Penn program directors.
 At the successful conclusion of training, the med/peds fellow will be eligible for board certification with both the American Board of Pediatrics (ABP) and American Board of Internal Medicine (ABIM).